-Dr. Mike McGough, a native of eastern Ohio, graduated from The National University of Health Sciences in the Chicago-land area in 2004.
+Dr. Mike McGough, a native of eastern Ohio, earned his Doctorate in Chiropractic and Bachelor’s degree in Biology at The National University of Health Sciences in the Chicago-land area from 2001-2004.
 Prior to attending chiropractic school, Dr. McGough attended Wheeling Jesuit University in Wheeling, West Virginia where he obtained a Bachelor of Science Degree in Nuclear Medicine Technology.
 While completing his undergraduate program, he worked at a chiropractic office in St. Clairsville, Ohio as an assistant.
 This is where he saw the benefits of chiropractic care and its ability to heal the human body naturally.

 While earning his Doctor of Chiropractic Degree, Dr. McGough worked as a personal trainer at Bally Total Fitness in downtown Chicago.
 He concentrated not only on overall fitness but also on physical rehabilitation for patients and clients with specific debilitating injuries.
 He also worked at the University as a teacher’s assistant in the gross anatomy lab spending extensive time studying the human body’s neuromuscular and musculoskeletal systems.
 Upon graduating, Dr. McGough worked as a chiropractor at Capital City Chiropractic in Worthington, Ohio from 2004 to 2007.
 In December 2007, he opened Amerihealth Chiropractic in Columbus.
 Then in December 2012, he changed the name to AcuHealth Chiropractic & Wellness Center.
 Dr. Mike McGough’s philosophy has been that patient healing is best achieved by combining chiropractic methods with physiotherapy, massage, and lifestyle changes.